hagbard/the-flogger-manual/docs/advanced.md

 ```
 <!-- @formatter:on -->

-This ensures that rate limiting is applied separately for each value of `requestTypeEnum` and
+Now, rate limiting is applied separately for each value of `requestTypeEnum`, which ensures that
-ensures each distinct type that's logged will appear.
+logs will appear for all request types which were encountered, and the most frequent types will not
+"drown out" other types in the log file.

 ### Per Request Log Aggregation {#per-request-log-aggregation}